LOKRAI4/currencies-accounts-cards/README.md

-digital currencies accounted applications policies term. and organizations applications they generated social media interactive jobs and employment. and their works each payments transactions accounts.and organizations database focus on companies revenue usd productions database imformations.a applications generate globally users large numbers of 8,5 billions employments database.their per accounted budgets $'one'trillions 00'USD access each. and the apps creat links files ranks.also generate'billions of user in secound save in accounts database.and core organizations applications provide main freebase premiums digital cards. here there list shopping 'buying and paying costs transactions database. and than collaborate with those companys.here there name google' microsoft'apple'amazon'facebook'twitter'tiktok'yahoo'all their premium applications site.
+digital currencies accounted applications policies term.

+a applications they generated social media interactive base jobs and employment.

+works payments transactions in users accounts.

+applications focus on companies productions.

+and generate globally large numbers of users employments database

+users budgets $'one'trillions 00'USD in per accounts

+apps creat links ranks and generate'billions of user in secound save in accounts

+the core digital payments cards.

+here shopping'buying and paying list costs transactions data

+than collaborate with those companys.here there name google

+microsoft'apple'amazon'facebook'twitter'tiktok'yahoo'all their premium applications site.

 data algorithms